JASNA conducts an annual student Essay Contest to encourage the study and appreciation of Jane Austen's works in new generations of readers.

 JASNA awards scholarships to winners in each of the three divisions:

-Winners will also receive one year of membership in JASNA, publication of their essays on this website, and a set of Norton Critical Editions of Jane Austen's novels.
+Winners also receive one year of membership in JASNA, publication of their essays on this website, and a set of Norton Critical Editions of Jane Austen's novels.

 Please review the Essay Contest FAQs.
 If you still have questions, please contact Meg Levin at essay-contest@jasna.org.
 Use “JASNA Essay Contest” in your subject line.